rcchao/shadow-taxi-game/README.md

 decreases to below 0, you lose!
 Can you beat the target score before the time elapses to complete the game?

+<h2>Implementation Details:</h2>
+This game was made using Java and the Basic Aademic Game Engine Library (BAGEL) developed at UniMelb.
+The code for this project is not entirely mine; it is based on the skeleton code made by the teaching staff which had the basic implementations of the first part of the project (movement of taxi, simple win/loss mechanics and opening and end screens for the game)

 <h2>Demo:</h2>
-Note: These win/loss demo videos were produced by UniMelb’s 2024 Sem 2 SWEN20003 teaching team
+These win/loss demo videos were produced by UniMelb’s 2024 Sem 2 SWEN20003 teaching team
 <h3>Winning Demo:</h3>

 ![Winning Demo](https://github.com/user-attachments/assets/12c04391-0881-4a71-bf9f-3842bd261460)